 Chesler Park Loop Trail

-Anyone visiting Canyonlands National Park needs pay a day fee or better yet, get a National Park Pass.
+Anyone visiting Canyonlands National Park needs to pay a day fee or better yet, get a National Park Pass.
 Check the NPS.gov website for the latest park entrance fees.
-The National Park Pass is a cost-saver for people who plan on going to more than three National Parks a year.
+It’s a cost-saver for people who plan on going to more than three National Parks a year.

 Getting To The Trail

 This hiking trail is about a 1.5-hour drive from the city of Moab inside a Utah national park.
 While this is a long drive the scenery between the North and South sections of the park is worth the extra effort.
 On your journey make a pit stop at Newspaper Rock, a large collection of petroglyphs.

 At the South entrance of Canyonlands Park follow to the Needles District Campground.
 Just before the campsite, bear right onto the Elephant Hill access road.
 Finally, drive this dirt road for 2 miles (3.22 kilometers) to the trailhead.

 Next you will begin hiking for 1.5 miles (2.41 kilometers) from the trailhead to a trail junction.
 Make a right turn at this junction and start hiking westward.
 In 0.6-miles you will reach “Elephant Canyon” where you will see another trail junction.
 Turn left the junction to follow the Elephant Canyon/Druid Arch Trail southward.